Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-Dr. Kimberly Miller, Director of Healthy Mind Sacramento, states, “The most important piece of advice I can give is this: make legal preparations as early as possible, as soon as a diagnosis is made.”
-She further explains: “After dementia becomes more advanced, ability to understand concepts involved in legal documents becomes compromised, making it difficult to complete legal preparations.”
+Dr. Kimberly Miller, director at Healthy Mind Sacramento states, “The most important piece of advice I can give is this: Make legal preparations as early as possible, as soon as a diagnosis is made.”
+She further explains: “After dementia becomes more advanced, the ability to understand concepts involved in legal documents becomes compromised, making it difficult to complete legal preparations.”

-While it may be difficult for your loved one to give up some of the legal and financial independence and power they have, making sure they put those powers into the hands of people they love and trust now is crucial to avoid someone else being able to take advantage of them later.
+While it may be difficult for your loved one to give up some of their legal and financial independence and power, making sure they put those powers into the hands of people they love and trust now is crucial to avoid someone else taking advantage of them later.

-There are five main steps legal experts recommend taking once a loved one is diagnosed with dementia:
+Here are the five main steps legal experts recommend taking once a loved one is diagnosed with dementia.

-Estate planning lawyer Somita Basu recommends families with a loved one who has dementia make sure a “valid, recent, notarized Advanced Health Care Directive (also known as a living will) and HIPAA Waiver is in place for your loved one.”
+Estate planning lawyer Somita Basu recommends families with a loved one with dementia make sure a “valid, recent, notarized Advanced Health Care Directive (also known as a living will) and HIPAA Waiver is in place for your loved one.”
+This step is important for upholding the legal rights of dementia patients.

-Someone with Alzheimer’s will reach a point where they can’t make informed decisions about their health care.
+An individual with Alzheimer’s or another form of dementia will reach a point where they can’t make informed decisions about their health care.
 You want to sit down with your loved one now to discuss the potential health issues that may arise and what their choices for treatment would be in each case.
-That way, not only will you be confident that you’re making the right decision if those situations do occur later, but you can put them into a legally binding living will.
+That way, not only will you be confident that you’re making the right decision if those situations do occur later, but you can also put them in a legally binding living will.

 Even with a living will in place, there are potential health care issues that can arise once your loved one’s dementia sets in that won’t be covered.
 For those, you want to also make sure your advanced health care directive includes providing a medical power of attorney to someone your loved one trusts to make those decisions for them.